 Who can be placed on furlough leave?

-What about employees who have already been made redundant, or who have been given notice of redundancy?
+What about workers who have already been made redundant, or who have been given notice of redundancy?

-In order to qualify for furlough leave, the employee must have been on your PAYE payroll on 19 March 2020.
+In order to qualify for furlough leave, a worker must have been on the PAYE payroll on 19 March 2020.
 This means that anyone who has been hired since that date cannot be placed on furlough leave.
-If staff were made redundant or stopped working after 28 February and before 19 March, however, you can rehire them and place them on furlough leave.
+If staff were made redundant or stopped working after 28 February and before 19 March, you can rehire them and place them on furlough leave.

-If you have given notice of redundancy to employees but they are still employed it is open to you to put them on to furlough leave instead.
-If you fail to consider furlough as an alternative to redundancy, employees with over two years' continuous service could claim that the dismissal was unfair.
+If you have given notice of redundancy to staff but they are still employed it is open to you to put them on to furlough leave instead.
+If you fail to consider furlough as an alternative to redundancy, workers with over two years' continuous service could claim that the dismissal was unfair.

 Do we have to make up the difference between the Government grant and full pay?

-If you decide to reduce employees' pay while on furlough leave to the amount of the grant, you will need to think about how to vary their contracts of employment in order to avoid breach of contract claims (see How do we place someone on furlough leave?).
+If you decide to reduce workers' pay while on furlough leave to the amount of the grant, you will need to think about how to vary their contracts in order to avoid breach of contract claims (see How do we place someone on furlough leave?).

 What about the National Living Wage (NLW) and National Minimum Wage (NMW)?

 NLW and NMW rules will not apply to workers on furlough leave because they will not be working.
 If workers are required to undertake training while on furlough leave they must be paid NMW/NLW for this, even if that means the employer needs to top up the Government grant.